benjimr/The-Flaming-Marshmallow/README.md

-# The Flaming Marshmallow

-# ---MAIN GAME IS LOCATED IN TESTINGBRANCH---

-## INTRODUCTION

 A group project for DT228/2 OOP's Assignment 3 by Something Developers which includes Ben Ryan, Yit Chee Chin, Dylan Kirby and Patrick Malone.
 For this assignment we decided to make a game.
 We used Unreal Engine 4 as a development platform and did all programming in C++.
 All models used in the game are original and created using Blender.
 All sound effects are also original.

 ## GAME

 Endless survival horror between a lone marshmallow and a horde of chocolate enemies.
 The only goal is to survive.
 You must fight against the horde using any tools at your disposal which includes a targeting system that can be used to attack the enemies, various items scattered across the map to either revive health or boost your stats and a special flame attack that vastly increases your attacking power for a brief amount of time.
 Enemies will quickly surround you if you show even a hint of mercy, so eradicate the chocolate foes with brutal vengence.

-## WORK SPLIT

-### Ben Ryan

-Classes:
-- EnemyCharacter: Enemy Flames
-- Item: All of it
-- ItemSpawnLoc: All of it
-- Mallow: Player character movement (dashing, jumping etc)
-- MHUD: Made the HUD
-- TestGameMode: Item spawning, Possessing Mallow
-- UI_Controller: All of it

-Using Unreal Tools:
-- Widgets in Unreal: HUD, Death Menu, In Game Menu, Main Menu
-- Landscape (using landscape and foliage tool)
-- Map Design

-Modelling:
-- Bridge
-- Shrine

-### Dylan Kirby

-Classes:
-- Mallow: Triggering the sounds and the audio
-- TestGameMode: Implementing Items
-- EnemyCharacter: Enemy Character Assets

-Unreal Tools:
-- Map Design
-- Item Spawning
-- Audio Trigger

-Modelling:
-- Enemy Character
-- One Story House
-- Two Story House
-- Lights
-- Fences

-Recording and editing the sounds used in the game

-### Patrick Malone

-Classes:
-- Enemy Character: Character movement, sensing, patroling
-- EnemyAI: All of it
-- BotTargetPoint
-- BotTargetPointSelection: All of it
-- Test Game mode: helped with targeting

-Unreal tools:
-- Blackboard
-- Behavior Tree
-- Nav Mesh Bounds

-Modelling:
-- Rocks
-- Trees
-- Marshmallow

-### Yit Chee Chin

-Classes:
-- Mallow: Targeting enemies, attacking
-- EnemyCharacter: Attacking
-- TargetPointer: Following targeted enemy

 ## CONTROLS